cainmagi/Dockerfiles/manual.md

 > Note:
 >
-> It is not required to launch noVNC separately for the newly relesed images.
-Because the noVNC has been built-in in the images.
+> It is not required to launch noVNC separately for the newly released images.
+Because the noVNC has been built into the images.
 If we use `-p xxxx:6080` to launch our image, we only need to open our browser and use the following address:
 >
 > http://<dgx-230-ip>:xxxx/vnc.html?host=<dgx-230-ip>&port=xxxx
 >